 A Conjuring of Light.

 I really really liked this book.
 This whole series, actually.
 Even when it took me waaaaaay to long to actually finish it.
-I blame it all on this the most unefficient year I had, when it comes to my reading.
+I blame it all on this the most inefficient year I had when it comes to my reading.
 Only to my reading, though, because work has been crazy busy.